Skip to content

 What about those occasions where working remotely just won’t cut it, such as a team-building event, company retreat, or industry conference?
 Or maybe your company just prefers employees working in the office at least part of the time.
 For those occasions where commutes or business travel can’t be avoided, make sure to balance the score with a carbon offset.

 Carbon offsetting is a way to compensate for your emissions by paying for a CO2 reduction elsewhere.
 For every carbon offset credit you buy, you help reduce carbon emissions by one metric ton in a place they otherwise wouldn’t be.
-The money you spend on a credit goes to sustainability-focused projects, such as planting trees to absorb carbon, capturing methane from landfills, or advancing renewable energy.

 While carbon offsetting alone is not the solution to get to Net Zero, it’s a great way to reduce unavoidable portions of your company’s carbon footprint.
 To get started, try a carbon offsetting service such as this one from Climate Impact Partners